Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 What are Kegel Exercises?

 Kegel exercises were originally developed by Dr. Arnold Kegel in 1948 to improve incontinence in women after childbirth by strengthening the pubococcygeus or "PC" muscles.
 These exercises are now recommended for women with urinary stress incontinence, men with urinary incontinence after prostate surgery, and people with fecal incontinence.
-Another benefit in pregnancy is that the exercising of these muscles makes the woman more aware of them so that she is better able to keep them relaxed during birth.
+Another benefit in pregnancy is that the exercising of these muscles makes women more aware of the muscles of the pelvic floor which enhances the ability to keep them relaxed during birth.

 It can be taxing for some to identify and isolate the muscles of the pelvic floor.
 Particular care must be given to only contract the PC muscles rather than the abdominal or thigh muscles.

 These pelvic exercises can be performed any time and any place.
 Many women will perform them as part of their perineum massage routine.
-It may take 4 to 6 weeks to note improvement, so begin early in your pregnancy.
-As you become more proficient, you may want to start varying the duration and intensity of the PC squeezing from a long hold to many short bursts.
+It may take 4 to 6 weeks to note improvement, so begin early in pregnancy.
+As proficiency increases, start varying the duration and intensity of the PC squeezing from a long hold to many short bursts.

-There are also many kegel exercise devices, such as the Kegel Master or Super Kegel Exerciser to help you learn this technique.
-Many also offer instructional videos or alternate instructional routines.
-These may be an excellent option for those women who are experiencing symptoms of stress incontinence before birth.
+There are also many kegel exercise devices, such as the Kegel Master or Super Kegel Exerciser to help learn this technique.
+Many also offer instructional videos or alternate instructional routines which may be an excellent option for those women who are experiencing symptoms of stress incontinence before birth.

 References